 Where is this service offered?

 Feeding and Swallowing assessments are available at ChildServe in Johnston.
-However, many of our therapy treatments for promoting stronger eating and swallowing skills are available in Johnston, Ames, Iowa City and North Liberty locations.
+However, many of our therapy treatments for promoting stronger eating and swallowing skills are available in Johnston, Ames and Iowa City locations.

 We also offer on-site speech and occupational therapy for children enrolled in childcare at the ChildServe Childcare Center in Johnston or children receiving Day Health services at our Des Moines location.